camillabonomo02/CSS_project/README.md

-# CSS Project – Intermodal Urban Mobility in Trento
+# Pedaling Through Divides: Spatial, Social, and Climatic Inequalities in Trento’s Bike-Sharing System

 ## Overview
 This repository contains the code and datasets for the final project of the *Computational Social Science* course (a.y.
 2024/2025).